Keith Newton (footballer): International career

 Newton made his international debut for England against West Germany in February 1966.
 He went on to play 27 times for England, including three games at the 1970 World Cup Finals, where, through injury, he gained the distinction of becoming the first England player to be substituted at a World Cup, being replaced by Tommy Wright six minutes into the second half of England's opening match against Romania in Guadalajara.
 Newton also assisted in both England goals in the Quarter-Final defeat to West Germany.

+Personal life

+Newton, who lived latterly at Wilpshire near Blackburn, had trained as an engineer after attending Didsbury Technical School in Manchester.
+He later ran a newsagents in Blackburn and was then employed as a sales executive by two motor dealerships in the same town.
+He died of cancer aged 56 at Blackburn Hospice in June 1998.
+He left a widow Barbara and one son.